kylpo/react-playbook/best-practices/react.md

 ## Refs
 - Avoid using `refs` as much as possible
   - Why?
 Using refs makes the implementation more brittle.
 The `ref`d component can not be wrapped without custom logic.
+  - Having a nested ref means that section of your render can not easily be refactored out into its own component.
 - If you must use one (to get the dom node, for example), it must be to the top component in your render. __Don't ever use refs of a nested component.__ If you need the ref of a child, extract it out to its own component, then pass a prop/callback to it.

 # General